 What is outbound marketing?

-Outbound marketing occurs when an organization pushes out communication to a large audience who may or may not be seeking that information.
-It is a one-way form of communication that assumes that if you get content in front of the masses, you will find some people who want to receive it.
+Outbound marketing is a traditional marketing approach where an organization communicates to a large audience who may or may not be seeking that information.
+It’s a one-way dialogue that assumes if you get content in front of the masses, you’ll find some people who want to receive it.

-Some of the places where you likely have seen outbound marketing include the following:
+Some of the places you’ve likely seen outbound marketing include the following:

 - Television commercials